peteroupc/peteroupc.github.io/colorgen.md

 and _v\*_, in that order.

 In the following pseudocode&mdash;
-- the `SRGBToLuv` method converts a nonlinearized sRGB color to CIELUV, where the CIELUV color `[100, 0, 0]` is the D65 white point, and the `SRGBFromLuv` method does the opposite conversion,
+- the `SRGBToLuv` method converts a nonlinearized sRGB color to CIELUV, with white being the D65 white point, and the `SRGBFromLuv` method does the opposite conversion,
-- the `SRGBToLuvD50` method converts a nonlinearized sRGB color to CIELUV, where the CIELUV color `[100, 0, 0]` is the D50 white point, e.g., for interoperability with applications color-managed with ICC profiles, and the `SRGBFromLuvD50` method does the opposite conversion, and
+- the `SRGBToLuvD50` method converts a nonlinearized sRGB color to CIELUV, with white being the D50 white point, e.g., for interoperability with applications color-managed with ICC profiles, and the `SRGBFromLuvD50` method does the opposite conversion, and
 - the `XYZToLuv(xyz, wpoint)` method converts an XYZ color to CIELUV  relative to the white point `wpoint` (a relative XYZ color), and the `LuvToXYZ(luv, wpoint)` method does the opposite conversion.